 Meet our Directors

-The profiles below set out the knowledge, skills and experience that our Directors bring to the Trust.
+The profiles below set out the knowledge, skills and experience that our Directors bring to the Trust:

+Toby joined the Trust Board in 2018 and sits on our Audit & Resources Committee and the Delce Academy Local Advisory Committee.
 Toby has served almost 30 years in the Construction Industry, many of those in private Consultancy as well as with the local Highways and Water Authority and is an active member of the Institute of Directors.

 Overseeing a team of 50 engineers Toby has personally led many construction projects from start to finish, often leading a team of multi-disciplinary engineers on complex engineering tasks and projects.
 These include education projects on new and refurbished schools and colleges, many in the Kent and Medway area.